 It is not uncommon for people to feel overwhelmed, stressed, depressed, and anxious at some point in their lives.
 All too often, people do not seek help for these common and highly treatable symptoms because they are fearful of being judged by friends, family, or health care providers.
 Some may even feel that by seeking help, they are weak or “crazy.”
 That is the negative power of stigma.
 Stigma prevents people from getting the help they need.

-Deconstructing Stigma: A Change in Thought Can Change a Life is a series of larger-than-life photographs and interviews with people from across the United States who have been affected by mental illness.
+Deconstructing Stigma: Changing Attitudes About Mental Health is a series of larger-than-life photographs and interviews with people from across the United States who have been affected by mental illness.
 Its initial physical installation opened in December 2016 at Boston’s Logan International Airport.

 The installation, the website, and the companion book serve to capture the complexity of living with a psychiatric disorder, seeking treatment, navigating insurance and health care systems, and facing stigma.